 To aid in monitoring COVID-19 and help direct resources, the White House Coronavirus Task Force has requested that hospitals report COVID-19 testing data to the U.S. Department of Health and Human Services (DHHS) alongside their daily reporting of bed capacity and supplies.
 DHHS has been collecting data from public health labs and private laboratory companies, but until recently, has not collected testing data from academic and hospital in-house laboratories that are performing COVID-19 testing.
 This data is updated daily and is available to the nation’s 4,700 hospitals to allow the surveillance needed to better prepare for supply and capacity needs.

 To help laboratories navigate through the COVID-19 crisis, the CDC’s Division of Laboratory Systems is hosting a weekly call (Mondays at 3:00 PM ET) to discuss relevant topics and respond to the laboratory community’s questions about the COVID-19 pandemic.

 In a crisis like the COVID-19 pandemic, we need to work together to do our part to try and prevent COVID-19 spread to ourselves and throughout our communities.
-Orchard is proud to work with our customers that are involved in working on the front line by efficiently integrating software tools and providing customer service that promotes timely testing.
+Orchard is proud to work with our public health labs & customers that are involved in working on the front line by efficiently integrating software tools and providing customer service that promotes timely testing.
 As always, we intend to keep you informed and be a trusted resource you can turn to for industry-related education.
-Follow us on Twitter at @OrchardSoftware and feel free to respond to this post by emailing us at email@example.com.
+Follow us on Twitter at @OrchardSoftware and feel free to respond to this post by emailing us at firstname.lastname@example.org.